 Acai berries are considered the ultimate anti-aging fruit.
-Goji berries, meanwhile, supports vision and eye health, balances mood and supports a normal immune response.
+Goji berries, meanwhile, supports vision and eye health, mood and normal immune response.

 Another example that deserves a place at the top of best superfoods list is lucuma fruit.

 Lucuma fruit was revered as “Incan Gold,” because of its life-sustaining properties.
-Excellent for skin health, lucuma is a potent free-radical killer, which helps prevent premature aging.
+Widely used in South America for skin and beauty, lucuma contains potent free-radicals, which may prevent premature aging.

 Like all other super fruits, lucuma won’t spike your blood sugar levels; it has a low score on the glycemic index.